jnapeloni/sneaker-resale-analysis/README.md

-The project webpage can be found at the following URL:
+The project webpage can be found at the following URL

 (insert link here)